msimerson/postfix-parser/README.md

 Each postfix program has its own format.
 See the test file for complete examples for every postfix program.

+## See also

+See [log-ship-elasticsearch-postfix](https://github.com/DoubleCheck/log-ship-elasticsearch-postfix) for an example of combining all log entries for a message into a normalized document.

 [ci-img]: https://travis-ci.org/DoubleCheck/postfix-parser.svg